Prince Harry Teams Up With Oprah For New Series About Mental Health

 He then noted that he was happy to be working with Winfrey on the series.
 The talk show host and television icon also remarked that she was happy to be working with the prince to shed a light on these “vital issues.”
 The prince also hopes to continue his work with military personnel and veterans, also in need of this service.

-Prince Harry, Prince William, Duchess Kate Middleton, and Duchess Meghan Markle have worked together with an initiative titled Heads Together in the United Kingdon, where the four used this campaign to tackle the stigma and to change the conversation regarding mental health.
+Prince Harry, Prince William, Duchess Kate Middleton, and Duchess Meghan Markle have worked together with an initiative titled Heads Together in the United Kingdom, where the four used this campaign to tackle the stigma and to change the conversation regarding mental health.